-Upon completion of Program Review, the Student Service Planning Council convened a meeting devoted to open discussion of the Program Review findings from each student service program area.
-This forum marked the first time there had been broad review and discussion related to outcomes of program review in student services and greatly expanded awareness of the unique process and challenges associated with individual services areas.
+Upon completion of program review, the Student Services Planning Council convened an open discussion of the program review findings from each student service program area.
+This forum marked the first broad discussion of the outcomes of a student services program review.
+It greatly expanded awareness of the unique processes and challenges associated with student services.

-To build on the new momentum student service managers engaged the Office of Planning, Research & Student Success to help identify new systems of inquiry to expand data gathering and support more comprehensive analysis of Program Review.
-After detailed consultation with seven different student service program areas, the Planning & Research Office and service program providers identified several new approaches and process for collecting information related to program performance and student success.
-These new methods are to be implemented this year and the findings incorporated into the now Annual Program Plan for the upcoming 2009/10 academic year.
+Building on this new momentum, student service managers engaged the director of planning, research and student success to expand data gathering and support more comprehensive analysis of program review.
+After detailed consultation with faculty and staff representing seven different student service program areas, the Comment [LP7]: Note director and service program providers identified several new approaches and processes for collecting information related to program performance and student success.
+These new methods are currently being implemented, and the findings will be incorporated into the annual program plan for 2009/10.